 Before You Open an Account

 If you wish to open a Portuguese bank account, you need to get a NIF (“Número de Identificação Fiscal” = Portuguese Tax Number).
-It is enough to get a representative (either a financial representative or lawyer in Portugal) to sort out the NIF number, then the representative can open an account on your behalf.
-You will definitely need this number if you run a business or you deal with legal issues in Portugal.
-For non-EU residents, while applying for the Golden Visa, the NIF application can be made at the same time.
+You can easily get a NIF through a representative in Portugal.
+This representative can either be a financial representative or a lawyer that will apply on your behalf.
+You must obtain this number for any governmental activity, running a business, making an investment, or pursuing any legal matters in Portugal.

 - Proof of Identification (e.g.; a passport would be sufficient)